noonat/intersect/src/intersect.ts.md

 Note that the intersection points might not actually be on the box or the segment.
-They will be at the intersection of the infinite lines of the box's edges and the infinte line of the segment.
+They will be at the intersection of the infinite lines of the box's edges and the infinite line of the segment.

 This is a weird concept, so don't feel bad if it takes a while for it to sink in.
 For further reading, I recommend [IRT p.65,104] and [WilliamsEtAl05].